julianfbeck/nuxt-nginx-docker-compose/README.md

 > Run a nuxt website with nginx and https

 This docker-compose [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) and [jrcs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) containers to host a nuxt website.
+The Dockerfile to host the nuxt site is in the *app/* directory

 ## Setup
 Replace following fields with your domain and email.